bus-strat-analytics/MSIN0093-syllabus/README.md

 In line with the UCL School of Management norms, please refrain from bringing food or hot drinks (water bottles are OK) into the class.

 ## Assessment
-Assessment is based on two individual assignments (25%+40%) and a team project (35%).
+Assessment is based on one individual assignment, a team project, and a final exam.
 Deadlines and details of the assignments are provided in [Moodle](https://moodle.ucl.ac.uk/course/view.php?id=30038).
 A numeric mark scheme is used for this module.

 Assessment is integral to learning and teaching; it must be used as a method of developing students’ knowledge and understanding, as well as measuring attainment.
 Assessment tasks must enable students to demonstrate the extent to which they have attained or exceeded the intended learning outcomes.